lushdog/auto-xseed/README.md

 # auto-xseed
 Automatically cross seed on another seedbox.

-Transfar file from a seedbox to your another seedbox and automatically cross seed.
+Transfer file from a seedbox to your another seedbox and automatically cross seed.

 ## To install